hilbix/L/README.md

 - Input is connected to STDIN, and Output is connected to STDOUT.
 - STDERR and other fildes are not connected anywhere.

+- `#` starts a comment until the end of line
+  - This way you can use shebang in scripts

 - `_` NOP, this command does nothing
-  - likewise any other control character
+  - likewise any other control character or space
-  - note that this is the default
-  - for example, `SPC` can be an allias of `+` in CGI Web environments
+  - note that `SPC` can be made an alias of `+` in CGI Web environments

 - `a` to `z` pop TOS and store into variable
 - `A` to `Z` push variable onto TOS